NicodemusGurion/nicodemusgurion.github.io/islam/index.md

 ## Jesus prayed on his knees, which means he was a muslim

-Jesus also prayed last oking up to heaven (John 17:1), but Muslims don't do that.
+Jesus also prayed looking up to heaven (John 17:1), but Muslims don't do that, thinking it will make you go blind and your head turn into the head of a donkey. ([Sahih al Bukhari 750](https://sunnah.com/bukhari:750), [691](https://sunnah.com/bukhari:691))

 Praying in a kneeling position is not a Muslim invention.
 Jews and Christians prayed on their knees for hundreds and thousands of years before Islam was even conceived.
 And many other religions do this as well.
-It is Muslims who have taken it from earlier religions.
+The pre-Islamic pagan Arabs also prayed prostrating to their gods, which is the most likely reason Muslims also do that.

 See also: [Jesus was a muslim](#jesus-was-a-muslim)